 Setting physical and emotional boundaries allows us to be open and honest with ourselves.
 Be specific and detailed.
 Try not to use too many words, and try to stay confident about your choices.

 How to set healthy boundaries with family

 Setting boundaries with family can be tricky, whether you live under one roof or living apart.
 These suggestions will help you with the process.

-· Communication is key with both friends and family.
-Start by opening up a discussion.
+Communication is key with both friends and family.
+Start by having a discussion.
 Talk about your feelings and what you believe needs to occur to keep everyone safe and healthy.
 Take time to listen to how the other party feels.